 We encourage any patient experiencing a dental emergency caused by cracked, broken, or missing teeth, or those affected by altered chewing abilities caused by ill-fitting dentures or dental implants to contact their dentist immediately for dental care.
 Our team of dental professionals at Three Rivers Dental Group alleviate common oral health issues caused by toothaches, enamel erosion, cavities, or receding gums and restore smiles with full or partial dentures and dental implant solutions for stronger, healthier-looking smiles with improved chewing abilities and dental function.
 We also offer sedation dentistry solutions for relaxed and comfortable dental experiences.

 Overcome dental issues and start enjoying the summer grilling season menu again.
 Contact Three Rivers Dental Group today at 1-855-NO FEARS or request an appointment online to schedule a checkup and dental examination.
 We’ll provide you with a dental care and treatment plan specifically tailored to your individual needs for healthy teeth and gums.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greensburg, Greentree, Jennerstown, and Washington.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.